Quality Inference in Federated Learning with Secure Aggregation: Applications of QI

+In this section, we envisage three scenarios where computing quality scores could be helpful: training accuracy stabilization, contribution score computation, and misbehavior detection.

-Even though QI is not a mechanism purposefully engineered into FL (with \emph{SA}), it can enable beneficial applications: training boosting, misbehaviour detection, and contribution score computation.
-Our results are shown in Fig. \ref{fig:app}.
-Note that while there are a handful of solutions for these tasks within FL, most of them do not work under \emph{SA}; hence, we only compare our results to the state of the art when it is functionally appropriate.
+Even though QI is not a mechanism purposefully engineered into FL (with \emph{SA}), it does enable the above-mentioned beneficial applications.
+Note that while there are a handful of existing mechanisms for these tasks within FL, they do not work under \emph{SA}; hence, we do not compare our results quantitatively to the SotA methods.
+Our results are shown in Figure \ref{fig:app}.